 The qualifications we accept for automatic recognition and accreditation of prior learning are provided for some programmes below:

 Recognition of prior learning on the basis of qualifications not known to us is called discretionary.
-If you believe a qualification you hold reflects similar learning outcomes to a course of your chosen programme, you can apply for it to be recognised and accredited as prior learning.
+If you believe a qualification you hold reflects similar learning outcomes to a module/course of your chosen programme, you can apply for it to be recognised and accredited as prior learning.

 We consider these on a case-by-case basis, and there is normally a separate fee for this process.